Sri Lanka bus fares up 6.5-pct after step fuel hike, operators demand more

 Sri Lanka has sudden hikes in fares due to delayed adjustment of fuel prices and the lack of a daily price revision like in India now.

-Lanka Private Bus Owners Association President Gemunu Wijeratne said the minimum fare should have been increased to 12 rupees from the current 10 rupees and they demanded an overall 10 percent increase.
+Lanka Private Bus Owners Association President Gemunu Wijeratne demanded an overall 10 percent increase.
+Another operator association wanted 20 percent.

 Under the current pricing mechanism, which is changed every year, steep increases in costs allows operators to ask for a hike.